anshulkala910/iOSAnimeScheduler/README.md

 }
 ```

-Here is how the struct was used to store the results of the request into a list:
+Here is how the struct was used to store the results of the request in a list:
 ```swift
 /*
 This function gets the list of anime on the click of the "Search" button